miyatakazuya/cse151-lab-reports/Lab1/Kazuya_Lab1Report.md

 ![Image](images/ls1.png)
 **Working Directory: /home/lecture1**

 > The ls command lists the files & folders of the specified directory.
-With no directory specified it defaults to listing the files of the current working directory which is /home/lecture1
-> There were no errors
+With no directory specified it defaults to listing the files of the current working directory which is /home/lecture1There were no errors
 ---
 ![Image](images/ls2.png)

 **Working Directory: /home/lecture1**

 > Because I specified the directory of /home/lecture1/messages, the command lists the contents of the provided argument.
-> There were no errors
+There were no errors
 ---
 ![Image](images/ls3.png)
 **Working Directory: /home/lecture1**

 > While not an error, because a file cannot have subdirectories/files the ls command just lists its path when specified a file instead of a directory.
-> There were no errors
+There were no errors
 ---
 ## Using the cat command